-Macbooks come with such predefined installed apps.
+Macbooks come with predefined installed apps.
 Mac computers' VoiceOver feature allows users with visual disabilities to control their computers with gestures and specifically designed commands.
 Windows users will have to install a separate software, such as NaturalReader or Zabaware, for this to work.

 How do you enable the Accessibility option?